 Use this task to add disabled Azure Active Directory service plans to system roles.
-If you assign a system role to an employee, the disabled service plan is inherited by all user accounts owned by these employees.
+If you assign a system role to employees, all Azure Active Directory user accounts owned by these employees inherit the disabled service plan.

 NOTE: Disabled Azure Active Directory service plans in which the Only use in IT Shop option is set can only be assigned to system roles that also have this option set.
 For more information, see the One Identity Manager System Roles Administration Guide.